With a hint of olive oil flavor and tangy citrus, this Olive Oil Cake is the perfect dessert for any occasion!

 - country of origin clearly labeled

-- toss out the idea of ‘light’ olive oil and don’t buy one that say it is
+- toss out the idea of ‘light’ olive oil, and don’t buy one that says it is

-The best part about olive oil cakes is they hold moisture for days, with the subtle flavors of the olive oil developing on day 2 and three.
-Store in an airtight
+The best part about olive oil cakes is they hold moisture for days, with the subtle flavors of the olive oil developing on days 2 and three.
+Store in an airtight container, wrapped tightly in plastic wrap, and slice off only what’s needed to get several days out of this recipe.

 - 1 cups fresh squeezed orange juice